Unraveling the Mysteries of Medicare

 With certain exceptions, we are all required to enroll in Medicare within a seven-month period that centers around your 65th birthday.
 The enrollment period begins three months prior to the month of your 65th birthday.
 Failure to enroll when required can lead to penalties that increase Medicare premiums for life.

-There are four parts to Medicare: A, B, C and D. And, Medicare Supplement policies.
-Medicare A and B are provided by the government, Medicare C and D and Medicare Supplement insurance are sold by private insurance companies.
+There are four parts to Medicare: A, B, C and D, along with Medicare Supplement policies.
+Medicare A and B are provided by the government.
+Medicare C and D and Medicare Supplement insurance are sold by private insurance companies.

-With Traditional Medicare, A, B and D are required, while the Medicare Supplement Policy is optional.
-Medicare Supplement policies pay expenses, such as deductibles, co-pays and co-insurance, that are not paid by Medicare A and B. Medicare C, also known as Medicare Advantage, includes comprehensive coverage that can replace Medicare A and B, as well as Medicare Supplement.
+With Traditional Medicare, A, B and D are required (unless you have qualifying alternative coverage), while the Medicare Supplement Policy is optional.
+Medicare Supplement policies pay expenses that are not paid by Medicare A and B, such as deductibles, co-pays and co-insurance.
+Medicare C, also known as Medicare Advantage, includes comprehensive coverage that can replace Medicare A and B, as well as Medicare Supplement.
 Some Medicare C policies can also replace Medicare D. One significant drawback to Medicare C, for some clients, is that the network of providers tends to be more limited and less flexible than with traditional Medicare.

-Medicare B and D premiums may include an addition to the base premium that depends on income, with higher incomes equating to higher premiums.
-This is referred to as means testing.
-Means testing for Medicare is based on Modified Adjusted Gross Income (MAGI).
+Medicare B and D premiums may include an addition to the base premium that is based on income – with higher incomes equating to higher premiums.
+This amount is referred to as the Income Related Monthly Adjustment Amount (IRMAA).
+IRMAA for Medicare is based on Modified Adjusted Gross Income (MAGI).

 MAGI = AGI* + Tax-Exempt Interest

-* AGI, or Adjusted Gross Income, can be found online 37 of Page 1 of Form 1040 in your 2017 tax return.
+* AGI, or Adjusted Gross Income, can be found on line 11 of Form 1040 in your 2020 tax return.

 The MAGI of two years prior determines Medicare premiums in the current year.
-For example, the applicable MAGI to determine your Medicare premiums for 2019 would be determined from your tax return for 2017.
-Depending on your income, your monthly Medicare B premium for 2019 can range from $134.00 to $428.60.
-This includes the means testing penalty, which at its highest, is $294.60 per month.
-See https://www.medicare.gov/your-medicare-costs for more information.
+For example, the applicable MAGI to determine your Medicare premiums for 2022 will be determined from your tax return for 2020.
+Depending on your income, your monthly Medicare B premium for 2022 can vary within a range.
+Permanent late enrollment penalties may also apply.
+See https://www.medicare.gov/your-medicare-costs/part-b-costs for more information (Note: This has not yet been updated for the 2022 enrollment period, but can give you an idea of how IRMAA and the brackets work).

-Medicare D premiums vary widely depending on the insurance company and drugs offered ($14.60 to $181.00 per month).
-Included in that range is a means testing penalty of up to $77.40 per month depending on your MAGI.
+Medicare D premiums vary widely depending on the insurance company and drugs offered.
+These premiums may also have an IRMAA depending on your MAGI.

 Medicare policies have several limitations compared to standard insurance coverage.
-Medicare does NOT cover vision, dental, hearing aids, routine podiatry and long-term care.
+Medicare does NOT cover vision, dental care, hearing aids, routine podiatry, and long-term care.
 Importantly, Medicare does not have limits on annual or lifetime liability.
 Liability is unlimited.
-Medicare does include deductibles, co-pays and co-insurance.
+Medicare does include deductibles, co-pays, and co-insurance.

 Medicare Supplement Insurance

-Please note that there are other Medicare complexities that are beyond the scope of this article.
+There are other Medicare complexities that are beyond the scope of this article.
+However, this can help you start to work through some of the mysteries surrounding Medicare.
 If you have questions about Medicare or need help enrolling, please contact your SignatureFD relationship manager.
-We can help answer questions and take the mystery out of the enrollment process.
-For additional resources, including the Medicare Eligibility & Premium Calculator, visit www.medicare.gov.
+We work with an external resource that we feel confident can help answer questions and help take the mystery out of the enrollment process.
+For additional resources, including the Medicare Eligibility & Premium Calculator, you can also visit www.medicare.gov.